• Skip to main content

 • Veggies: You need red onions, coriander leaves and green chillies.

-• Meat: I have used a skinless whole chicken cut into 8 to 12 pieces.
+• Chicken: I have used a skinless whole chicken cut into 8 to 12 pieces.
+You may use bone-in chicken thighs or legs.

 • ginger garlic paste: You can use freshly grated ginger and garlic, no judgement. 😛